connormmckelvey/HACKTX-2025/SUPABASE_SETUP.md

 # Supabase Integration Setup

-This document provides instructions for setting up Supabase integration with your Ancestral Skies app.
+This document provides instructions for setting up Supabase integration with your Skylore app.

 ## Prerequisites